 I have to say, I was happy that my teen initiated the invite to workout.
 We went to the gym, just the two of us.
 Even more, we were pretty productive.

 Since I had Friday and Saturday off, I wanted to work on my arms again and opted for the rope climber.
-I learned about this machine from Day 5 workout.
+I learned about this machine from Part 5 workout.
 I really like this equipment because I can really feel my upper torso muscles at work.

 Where I felt the most muscle workout on this machine: